isc-projects/stork/doc/user/troubleshooting.rst

 --------------

-:Issue:       Stork shows only the Kea Control Agent tab on the Apps page.
+:Issue:       Stork shows only the Kea Control Agent on the Daemons page.
 The running Kea is older than 3.0.0.
 Stork
               detects no Kea DHCP servers, although the DHCP daemons are running and allocating leases.
-:Description: There is only a single tab titled "CA" on the Kea Apps page, but no data about any DHCP daemon or
+:Description: There is only a single daemon titled "CA" on the Kea Daemons page, but no data about any DHCP daemon or
               DDNS.
 The Kea Control Agent and Kea DHCPv4 or Kea DHCPv6 daemon are running and serve leases.
-The Stork agent log includes the ``The Kea application has no DHCP daemons configured`` message.
 :Solution:    The ``kea-ctrl-agent.conf`` file is missing the ``control-sockets`` property.
 :Explanation: Stork detects Kea components using the control socket list from the Kea Control Agent configuration file.
               The list must be configured properly to allow Stork to send commands to Kea daemons.
 See